sigurasg/reversing-the-2465/_posts/2024-06-17-osd-alphabet.md

 position, so there are several gaps in the character codes.
 The first subsumed code is 0x07, followed by 0x0B.

-It's also interesting to note that most of the digits occur 4 times in this alphabet, as they appear large and small, as well as with and without decimal point.
+It's also interesting to note that all of the digits occur 4 times in this alphabet, as they appear large and small, as well as with and without decimal point.

-Why is it that some of the large ones don't appear with a decimal point?

 | Code | Character |
 | --- | --- |